nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * The **index** parameter provided should be a **non-zero unsigned integer** within the allowed range of Java's [`int`](#glossary-int) data type.
 On top of that, the **index** should be within the bounds of the API endpoint list.<br>
-  e.g If there are three endpoints saved in the API endpoint list.
-The range of valid index is from 1 to 3.
+  e.g If there are 3 endpoints saved in the endpoint list.
+The range of valid index is 1 to 3.

+* For the **URL** parameter, as our application is focused on API testing, we have no plans to direct all our efforts in verifying every technically valid or invalid [**URL**](https://en.wikipedia.org/wiki/URL) against the official [URL standard](https://url.spec.whatwg.org/#url-parsing).
+Hence, **minimal checks** are performed for cases of **invalid URL** for which we will still display error messages.<br>

 <div markdown="span" class="alert alert-warning">:bulb: **Tip:**
-Every command explanation comes with a screenshot that shows the expected message in the application's **Result Display** (screenshot may be partial to save space!)
+Every command explanation has a screenshot to give an idea of the expected message in the application's **Result Display** (screenshot may be partial to save space!)
 </div>

 <div style="page-break-after: always;"></div>